Team-Compliance/Cadavra/README.md

 When you die to Nibs/Chubs, the death screen should show Cadavra's bestiary icon

-Update Cadavra's boss portrait (coming soon)
+Fix Cadavra's boss portrait appearing too low

-Add creep to Nibs's sliding attack
+Add creep to Nibs's sliding attack.
+Should also be sliding sfx if feasible

+Particle effect or gibs when enemies are spawned from the Nibs/Chubs bodies